It was like watching an Audubon watercolour painting come to life.

 Tanzania has some of the biggest birds I’ve ever seen, including the Marabou Stork, which can grow to be 5 feet tall with a wingspan of 12 feet.
 Unfortunately, the Marabou doesn’t get the prize for being the most beautiful.
 Much more photogenic is the Yellow-billed Stork instead, with its signature bright yellow bill, white and black feathers and deep pink legs.
 Catch them when they are breeding, like this one in the photo, and their white feathers take on a pinkish tinge, adding another bit of colour to their already pretty colouring.
 (In fact, their Asian cousin is called the Painted Stork.)

 Although we may have visited Tanzania in the dry season when most of the flora was a monochromatic gold, there was no shortage of colour when it came to the feathered fauna who live here.
-In fact, with their spectacular plumage, these ‘painted ladies’ would make a birder out of just about anyone.
+In fact, with their spectacular plumage, these beautiful birds of Tanzania (or ‘painted ladies’ as I like to think of them) would make a birder out of just about anyone.

-TIP: A long lens is a must if you are travelling on safari, especially if you want to capture photos of birds.
+TIP: A long lens is a must if you are travelling on safari, especially if you want to capture photos of the birds of Tanzania.
 Henk used a Canon 70-200mm image-stabilized lens with a 1.4 times teleconverter. (this is for all you photo techies out there!)